Rev. Prof. Judith Serah Achoka

 REV. PROF. JUDITH SERAH ACHOKA

-I am a professor of Educational Administration, Management and Policy Studies.
-I obtained my first degree from University of Nairobi where I studied Education, History and Philosophy in the Period 1975 – 1978.
-Here, I emerged with Second Class Honours – Upper Division.
-My second degree I studied at McGill University in Canada from 1989 – 1990 and graduated with Masters Degree in Arts and Education (MA).
-For my Doctorate, I studied at Kenyatta University, Kenya from 2000 -2003.Thereafter, I proceeded for courses in Management of Higher Education by UNISTAFF Programme at University of Kassel in Germany, 2004.The Succinctness with which I have emerged from my intensive and extensive trainings, daily drive me in all my scholarly and administrative undertakings unto being a result – oriented administrator -manager who meticulously exercises hands - on and humane friendly transformative leadership style to ensure provision of expected outcomes.
+She pursued her doctorate at Kenyatta University, Kenya from 2000 -2003.Thereafter, she proceeded for courses in Management of Higher Education by UNISTAFF Programme at University of Kassel in Germany, 2004.The Succinctness with which she has emerged from her intensive and extensive trainings, daily drive me in all my scholarly and administrative undertakings unto being a result – oriented administrator -manager who meticulously exercises hands - on and humane friendly transformative leadership style to ensure provision of expected outcomes.
 Since I joined National University system, 1992, my focus has remained firm, productive and successfully so as I consciously embrace inclusivity in all work environments with my interactants.

 Some of her major Publications: